XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/cryptographic-keys.md

 4. Derive the master public key pair by adding the intermediate public key to the root public key.
 Similarly, derive the private key by adding the intermediate private key to the root private key.

-    - An ECDSA private key is just a very large integer chosen at random, so you can calculate the sum of two private keys by summing them modulo the secp256k1 modulus.
+    - An ECDSA private key is just a very large integer, so you can calculate the sum of two private keys by summing them modulo the secp256k1 modulus.

-    - An ECDSA public key is a point on the elliptic curve, so you should use a well-established elliptic curve implementation to sum the points.
+    - An ECDSA public key is a point on the elliptic curve, so you should use elliptic curve math to sum the points.

     **Tip:** You don't need any private keys to derive the master public key.
 You can do so using only the root public key.